Never Better (album)

 Never Better is the third solo studio album by American rapper P.O.S.
-It was released on Rhymesayers Entertainment in 2009.
+It was released on Rhymesayers Entertainment in the year 2009.
 It peaked at number 106 on the Billboard 200 chart.

 Production

 Over half of the record is produced by P.O.S himself, along with contributions from Doomtree producers Lazerbeak, Paper Tiger and MK Larada.
 It features guest verses from Doomtree compatriots Sims, Cecil Otter and Dessa, as well as Astronautalis.

 Release

 The first single "Goodbye" was released in December, 2008.
 The second single "Drumroll (We're All Thirsty)" was released in January, 2009 on iTunes and Amazon.com.
 The track "Savion Glover" is a remix of a track previously released on Doomtree's False Hopes in 2007.

 The album was released in a limited custom transparent digipak edition designed by Minneapolis designer Eric Carlson.
 It features 16 solid picture inserts with 6 plastic overlays, allowing the owner to create their own cover art combinations.